oellers/kompendium/2_inhaltliche_grundlagen.md

 </tbody>
 </table>

-## 2.5 Was sind Metadatenstandards?
+## 2.5 What are metadata standards?

 <table>
 <colgroup>